simonen/obsidian/LINUX 1/SERVICES/System Management Daemons.md

 SysV Runlevels are mapped to systemd targets using symlinks

-Runlevels can be found here
+Runlevels can be found here:
 `/usr/lib/systemd/system`

 ```